 Gavin Archer from the "Project Overlord" DLC eventually has this reaction to the experiments he did on his brother, to the point where he ends up quitting Cerberus because of it.

 In Mass Effect 3, if you can make the Illusive Man realize that he's being indoctrinated by the Reapers, he'll shoot himself in the head.
+Actually a Continuity Nod to the first game, where you can invoke the same on Saren.

 Miranda Lawson is an interesting variation as her's is more, "My god, what did I ALMOST do?"
 Her hatred of her father comes from the fact that he tried to control her and her sister, make them slaves to do whatever he wanted them to do.
 She almost did this to Shepard, when she attempted to plant a control chip into his/her brain while bringing him/her back to life.
 By Mass Effect 3, she realizes this and feels unbearable guilt, telling Shepard how sorry she is for even considering it.